Involuta/Blazarang/README.md

 Cotu: “Yep.”
 Greg: “Alright!
 Take THIS!”
 Greg winds up a huge right cross, then hurls it right into Cotu’s face.
 The punch is strong, but imperfect, slightly clumsy.
 Cotu reels back a bit and loses about 15-20% of his stability
-Cotu: “Not bad.”
+Cotu: “Urgh, not bad.”
 He takes a second to recover.
 “Now, my turn.”
 Greg: “Alright, champ, show me what you got.”
 Cotu steps back a few steps and crouches down, then runs to Greg as Greg worriedly tenses up.
 Cotu delivers a massive straight punch from below directly to Greg’s jaw.
 Greg’s head is knocked back a bit, but his feet remain planted.
 Greg: *quickly and genuinely* “Ooh I think that stung a bit.”